quietboil/sibyl/README.md

 ```

 A prepared statement can be executed either with the `query` or `execute` or `execute_into` methods:
 - `query` is used for `SELECT` statements.
-In fact, sibyl will complain if you try to `query` any other statement.
+In fact, Sibyl will complain if you try to `query` any other statement.
 - `execute` is used for all other, non-SELECT, DML and DDL that do not have OUT parameters.
 - `execute_into` is used with DML that have OUT parameters.